Academy-Creatio/DV_10132020_EN/README.md

 # Development on Creation Platform (DV_10132020_EN) with _[Kirill Krylov][aboutKirill]_
-General description of topics covered can be found [here][wikiTraining] If you gave any questions or issues please raise them here, or you can email me.
+General description of topics covered can be found [here][wikiTraining] If you gave any questions or issues please raise them [here][issues], or you email me directly.

 ## Academy Articles
 - [CRUD Operations][crud]